UW-xDD/dictionary_example/README.md

        term will still occur -- the supplemental terms just provide an optional level of filtering.
     4. Once your changes are complete, send a pull request.
-This will trigger the GeoDeepDive infrastructure to add your dictionary and begin the indexing process.
+This will trigger the xDD infrastructure to add your dictionary and begin the indexing process.
     5. You will get an email when the dictionary is fully indexed.